cms-dev/cms/docs/Installation.rst

     sudo ./prerequisites.py install

 Both commands will install CMS in your home folder.
-If you really want to install it globally then you should remove ``--user`` and run the install command as root (but that could be a bad idea depending on your Linux distribution, because you would be installing files in a system directory bypassing the system package manager).
+If you really want to install it globally then you should remove ``--user`` and run the install command as root (but, depending on your distribution, this might be a bad idea as it might interfere with the system package manager).

 If you install CMS, you also need to add your user to the ``cmsuser`` group and logout to make the change effective: